niemaaand/Studienarbeit-Fillerwords/README.md

 ## Execute data preprocessing

 Data is not available in this repo.
-For data, refer to `https://zenodo.org/record/7121457#.ZF0LTHZByUn` (PodcastFillers.z01 -> can be unpacked with 7zip) and the preprocessing methods implemented in this project.
+For data, refer to `https://podcastfillers.github.io/` or `https://zenodo.org/record/7121457#.ZF0LTHZByUn` (PodcastFillers.z01 -> can be unpacked with 7zip) and the preprocessing methods implemented in this project.

 Preprocessing is arranged in `main.py` by executing method `preprocess`.